open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ## Preparation

 Please go to http://localhost:3300 or run `docker container ls` in your Linux/macOS terminal or <!--Windows WSL Debian app / -->Git Bash to see if your community Planet is currently running.
-If not, please `cd` into `planet` directory created in step 1 in your local machine and run `docker compose -f planet.yml -p planet start`.
+If not, please `cd` into `planet` directory created on your local machine and run `docker compose -f planet.yml -p planet start`.

 Don’t forget to send a screenshot of your Planet community configurations from [the earlier step](vi-planet-configurations.md).
 If you forgot to take the screenshot, log in to Planet, click on "Manager Settings" (the person with a gear icon on the top bar), select "Configuration," take a screenshot of the page, and send it to the Discord server.